-- the "track record" of the company, its willingness to act on previous advice and enforcement, and the complaint history; - the attitude of the present management towards hygiene and food safety; and - hygiene and food safety knowledge, including hazard analysis/HACCP and the control of critical points; - satisfactory food safety management based procedures; and - -for new food businesses whether the food business operator proactively registered the establishment under their control before the business started trading or the food operation commenced;. - 105
+- the "track record" of the company, its willingness to act on previous advice and enforcement, and the complaint history; - the attitude of the present management towards hygiene and food safety; - hygiene and food safety knowledge, including hazard analysis/HACCP and the control of critical points; - satisfactory food safety management based procedures; and - for new food businesses whether the food business operator proactively registered the establishment under their control before the business started trading or the food operation commenced.

 In determining 'satisfactory' in respect of HACCP based procedures, officers should consider, based on the principle of proportionality, the need for a permanent procedure or procedures based on HACCP principles27, i.e. commensurate with the nature and size of the food business.
 In some food businesses there are not critical control points and in some cases good hygiene practices can replace the monitoring of critical control points.
-The requirement for businesses to retain records also needs to be flexible in order to avoid undue burdens for very small businesses.